Get Started

 4. Run trellis lint in CI.

-5. Start watching for duplicate features, weak boundaries, and stale intent.
+5. Watch for duplicate features, weak boundaries, and stale intent.

-6. Only later add graph policy enforcement to the workflow.
+6. Only later add policy packs (layer_dependencies, stability_tiers) to enforce architecture across the graph.

-• Read the whitepaper for the full argument and tooling model.
+• The whitepaper for the full argument and tooling model.

-• Read the FAQ for the strongest objections and the honest residual concerns.
+• The FAQ for the strongest objections and the honest responses.

-• Watch the GitHub repository for implementation progress and release announcements.
+• The GitHub repository for the spec, the editor integrations, and release announcements.